jina-ai/executor-text-transformerqa/README.md

 doc = Document(
     content='what is the color of an apple?', matches=[
-        Document(text='Apple is a tropical fruit that is red in color.'), Document(text='Banana is yellow.')
+        Document(text='Apple is a pome fruit that is red in color.'), Document(text='Banana is yellow.')
     ]
 )